-The Cisco AnyConnect VPN client is a application that may be used to establish a VPN connection with the campus network.
+The Cisco AnyConnect VPN client is an application that may be used to establish a VPN connection with the campus network.
 To use Cisco AnyConnect, you must download and install it on your computer.
-After the application has been installed, you may launch Cisco AnyConnect and log in in order to establish a VPN connection with the campus network.
+After the application has been installed, you may launch Cisco AnyConnect and log in to establish a VPN connection with the campus network.
 You may then access restricted resources that require a VPN connection.

 As an alternative to using a traditional VPN client, macOS and iOS users may opt instead to download a VPN profile.
 A VPN profile integrates into the operating system on your computer or device, but otherwise works the same as the Cisco VPN client.